bingomanatee/easel-map/README.md

 These commands will clear the cache of the tile and call `add_tile_shapes(tile)` on it. you will have to call `stage.update()` manually yourself after a refresh.

+## Some guidelines for layer creation and management

+If you want to create content that is largely immobile - backgrounds, etc. -- extend the render_tile(tile) method of a layer and attach shapes to the container() method of the tile.

+Note that shapes may need to be created in multiple tiles, so you must spawn unique shapes for each tile.

+Tiles are great for caching draw content that is not moving; however for interactive layers, where sprites are created/move/animate, you will want to create your own containers.

+The "render" method of the layer is where tiles are created.
+If you DO NOT want tiles in a layer, override that method with your own render method.

+You can create your own container layers and attach them to offset_layer():Container.
+You can do this in `render` to supplant tiles, or in `post_render`.

+To create events that react on click/move at the tile level, attach events to the layer's events property.

+to animate the changing position/scale of a map, call `map.render(render_params, stage);
+render_params has top, left, and scale properties.
+This may or may not create new tiles as needed.

+To force a layer's tiles to be redrawn, call `layer.refresh()`; or call `map.refresh()` to refresh all tiles. follow any refresh call by a map.render();